Exserohilum

 • E. rostratum is by far the most common infecting species.

-• E. longirostratum and E. mcginnisii have also been reported, but these may actually be the same organism as E. rostratum.
+• E. longirostratum and E. mcginnisii have also been reported, but these may be the same organism as E. rostratum.

 • Appearance: